asrabilal/Work-Day-Scheduler/README.md

 # About Project:

-The purpose of this challenge to create a calender application or daily planner that allows user to maintain his important events from thier busy schedule during busniess hours.
-This app runs in the brower with the help of themed component of HTML, CSS and JAVASCRIPT and powered by JQuery.
+The purpose of this challenge is to create a calendar application or daily planner that allows users to maintain their important events from their busy schedules during business hours.
+This app runs in the browser with the help of themed components of HTML, CSS, and JAVASCRIPT and is powered by JQuery.

 # Tech: